Risk management in wealth management

 Risk management in wealth management versus software

-Wealthy customers usually demand comprehensive solutions from companies offering the wealth management service.
-In practice, they expect the specialists indicate the risks concerning their wealth and propose relevant solutions.
-To minimise the wealth management risks in the investment category, the investment portfolio is diversified as the primary measure.
+Wealthy customers usually demand comprehensive solutions from companies offering the wealth management service, emphasizing the importance of financial planning in managing assets, providing financial advice, and helping clients grow and preserve their wealth.
+In practice, they expect the specialists to indicate the risks concerning their wealth and propose relevant solutions that include effective risk management strategies for achieving financial security and wealth growth.
+To minimize the wealth management risks in the investment category, the investment portfolio is diversified as the primary measure, which is a crucial part of a comprehensive risk management strategy aimed at risk reduction.
 Experts list three methods of portfolio diversification:

 • Investment objective and horizon.
 This method consists in using short- and long-term investment instruments.